quic-weijshen/qrb_ros_samples/ai_vision/sample_resnet101/README.md

 ResNet101 is a machine learning model that can classify images from the Imagenet dataset.
 It can also be used as a backbone in building more complex models for specific use cases.

-`sample_resnet101 quantized` is a Python-based classify images ROS node that uses QNN for model inference.
+`sample_resnet101` is a Python-based classify images ROS node that uses QNN for model inference.

 For more information, please refer to  https://github.com/qualcomm-qrb-ros/qrb_ros_samples/tree/main/ai_vision/sample_resnet101_quantized)